sysrev/sysrev/README.md

 ### Development

-1. To update reframe data, that is defined by def-data in sysrev.data.definitions,
+1. To update reframe data, that is defined by a def-data form,

 ```clojurescript
 (dispatch [:fetch [:identity]])
 ```

-2. sysrev.action.definitions for post calls
+2. def-action form defines post calls

 3. Re-frame keeps all data in a  reframe.db/app-db reagent atom